 Start shopping for your building.
 Are you getting a kit or prefab structure?
 What kind of roofing, siding, windows, and doors are you going to choose?
 Do you want to get some other goodies like flower boxes or wooden furnishings?
 How are you going to decorate the interior?
 What about landscaping?

 All the while, keep close communication with your contractor.
 They should be most helpful during the building process.
 Interpreting plans or zoning laws is not everyone’s forte, so working with professionals can be very enlightening.

 Did You Hit a Bump in the Road?

 If your building project was not approved, have no fear.
 You might need to reimagine your project.
 Usually, some small tweaks will turn it around.
 You might need to reinforce the frame, add more rafters, or pick a different foundation option.
 In some cases, choosing a design that is a few sizes smaller, or installing the building on wheels will eliminate the need for a permit altogether.

 If you are finding the process is taking longer than anticipated, but don’t want to miss a big sale, communicate with our sales team.
 We will do our best to work with you.
 For questions and concerns contact our sales staff by calling 866-297-3760 or contact us via this form.

-Permitting might not be the most glamourous step.
+Permitting might not be the most glamorous step.
 It is, in most cases, necessary.
 The benefits outweigh the costs when you consider fines or potential repairs.
-Opting for engineered plans will ensure your building will stand up to your region’s environmental rigors.
-All in all, your permit is meant to protect your investment.
+Your permit is meant to protect your investment.
 A long-standing building and harmony in the neighborhood are both priceless.